elainechen7366/Bellabeat-Marketing-Analysis-in-R/bellabeat-case-study.md

 the four most popular smartwatch vendors are Apple, Samsung, Fitbit and Garmin.
 I will make some points about why these brands attract users.
 One of the most important thing is why people buy wearable devices.
-Here's a survey posted in statista link.
+Here’s a survey posted in statista link.
 Although the survey was done in India, it is still a good reference to find out why people buy these products since India is an emerging market for wearables.
 The top two reasons are